mrdavtan/ArXiv_Explorer/README.md

 ## Background

 The ArXiv RAG/FAISS Explorer is a utility I made for quickly looking up related AI/ML topics/literature and saving them for later reading.
-There are paid tools that do basically the same thing.
-The dataset is free and an incredibly powerful resource.
-Let's make these resources more accessible.

 To read more about the Open Archives Initiative: https://info.arxiv.org/help/oa/index.html

 There is a training step involved, so if you're familiar with a bit of python and node, you should be able to get this to run fairly easily.
 I'm running this on Ubuntu 22.04.
-It should be straight forward on macOS.
-If you're on Windows, I suggest using WSL2.
-Future work (time allowing): paper insights and a system to update to the latest dataset automatically.
+Future work: paper insights and updating to latest dataset automatically.

 ## Description